 Some of the misbehavior and resultant consequences are listed below.
-Students may be assigned to ISSP no more than four times per year.
+Students may be assigned to ISI no more than four times per year.

-Students will face home suspension for further offenses after serving four (4) times in ISSP.
+Students will face home suspension for further offenses after serving four (4) times in ISI and having parent meetings.
 During all external suspensions, students are encouraged to contact classmates and attempt to get work missed so as not to get behind.
 Students may be re-admitted to school only after a successful conference between the student, parents, and an administrator.
 Parents are asked to call the school to arrange an appointment for this conference.
 Any incident not covered below will be handled at the discretion of the administration.